Nash Metropolitan: Design

 With this in mind, Nash Motors negotiated with several European companies.
-On 5 October 1952, they announced that they had selected the Austin Motor Company (by then part of BMC) and Fisher & Ludlow (which also became part of BMC in September 1953, later operating under the name Pressed Steel Fisher), both English companies based in Birmingham, England and vicinity.
-Fisher & Ludlow would produce the bodywork, while the mechanicals would be provided as well as the final assembly were to be performed by the Austin Motor Company.
-This was the first time an American-designed car, to be exclusively marketed in North America, had been entirely built in Europe.
+On 5 October 1952, they announced that they had selected the Austin Motor Company (by then part of BMC) and Fisher & Ludlow (which also became part of BMC in September 1953, later operating under the name Pressed Steel Fisher), both English companies based in Birmingham, England, and vicinity.
+Fisher & Ludlow would produce the bodywork, the mechanicals would be provided, and the Austin Motor Company would perform the final assembly.
+This was the first time an American-designed car was exclusively marketed in North America and had been entirely built in Europe.
 It became a captive import – a foreign-built vehicle sold and serviced by Nash (and later by American Motors) through its dealer distribution system.
-It is believed that the first pre-production prototype was completed by Austin on 2 December 1952.
-In all, five pre-production prototypes were built by Austin Motors and tested prior to the start of production.
-The total tooling cost amounted to US$1,018,475.94, (Austin: US$197,849.14; Fisher & Ludlow: US$820,626.80) which was a fraction of the tooling cost for a totally U.S.-built vehicle.
+It is believed that Austin completed the first pre-production prototype on 2 December 1952.
+In all, five pre-production prototypes were built by Austin Motors and tested before the start of production.
+The total tooling cost amounted to US$1,018,475.94 (Austin: US$197,849.14; Fisher & Ludlow: US$820,626.80), a fraction of the tooling cost for a U.S.-built vehicle.

-The styling for all Nash vehicles at that time was an amalgam of designs from Pinin Farina and his design house of Italy and the in-house Nash design team.
-The different models from Ambassador down to the Metropolitan utilized similar design features including fully enclosed front wheels, notched "pillow" style door pressing, bar-style grille, etc.
+The styling for all Nash vehicles then was an amalgam of designs from Pinin Farina and his design house of Italy and the in-house Nash design team.
+The Nash models, from the Ambassador to the Metropolitan, utilized similar design features, including fully enclosed front wheels, notched "pillow" style door pressing, bar-style grille, etc.

 The new Metropolitan was made in two body designs: convertible and hardtop.
 All came with several standard features that were optional on most cars of the era.
 Among these factory-installed benefits for customers were a map light, electric windshield wipers, cigar lighter, and even a "continental-type" rear-mounted spare tire with cover.
 To give a "luxury" image to the interior, "Bedford cord" upholstery trimmed with leather was used (similar to larger Nash vehicles).
 An AM radio, "Weather Eye" heater, and whitewall tires were offered as optional extras for the U.S. market.
 (It is unlikely that a Metropolitan could have been purchased without a heater and radio, as all vehicles left the factory with both items fitted.)

 The Metropolitan was the first postwar American car that was marketed specifically to women.
 The Dodge La Femme was introduced one year later.
-The first spokesperson for the car was Miss America 1954, Evelyn Ay Sempier, and the car was prominently advertised in Women's Wear Daily.
+The first spokesperson for the car was Miss America 1954, Evelyn Ay Sempier.
+The car was prominently advertised in Women's Wear Daily.
 American Motors' marketing brochures described the new model as "America's entirely new kind of car" (1955), "Luxury in Miniature" (1959), and "crafted for personal transportation" (1960).